Dana Lee Dembrow: Career

-In November 2020 Dembrow retired as head of procurement for the Maryland Department of Health.
+Dembrow was head of procurement for the Maryland Department of Health from May 2016 to November 2020.
 In December 2020 he said he had been forced to resign without explanation by then-Secretary Robert R. Neall a week before Neall retired.
+Responding to a General Assembly audit of pandemic-related emergency purchases by state agencies, state officials attributed the termination to unrelated performance issues, but auditors said that was not supported by documentation in personnel files.